 “I don’t think they are.
 We’ve seen no sign of it happening at our home.
 Ron never closes his bedroom door when friends are over.
-When Jason is here half the time they’re in Ron’s bedroom with the door open doing homework or lying around listening to music or reading, and half the time they’re in the family room playing video games.
+When Jason is there half the time they’re in Ron’s bedroom with the door open doing homework or lying around listening to music or reading, and half the time they’re in the family room playing video games.
 Norm usually gets home around four, and he uses our home office which is directly across from Ron’s room.
-If there was anything going on I think Norm would know it.”
+If there was anything going on I’m sure Norm would know it.”

 “What should I do when Jason has friends over?
 Do you think they might be doing anything sexual?
 What about Ron?
 How do you monitor what he does when he has friends over?”